grp2002/portofolio/Gesture-Controlled Car/README.md

 ## 📖 Project Overview

-Developed an **Arduino-based embedded system** that enables wireless driving of a car through **hand gestures**.
+Developed an **Arduino-based embedded system**, as an academic group project, that enables wireless driving of a car through **hand gestures**.
 The system controls forward, backward, left, and right movements at variable speeds, determined by data from an **accelerometer**.
 Communication between the controller and the car is established via **Bluetooth HC-05 modules** for seamless control.

 ## 🔧 Methodology